fraissig/TableManager/README.md

 # TableManager
-This python tool allows to manage cFE Table binary file as defined in cFS Framework https://github.com/nasa/cfs .
+This python tool allows to manage cFE Table binary file .tbl as defined in cFS Framework https://github.com/nasa/cfs .
 The TableManager tool is based on Table Definition JSON file, to decode and to encode cFE Table as a binary file.
 The tool is coded in Python (>=3.9) and requires PyQt5 for the Graphical User Interface.

 ## Menus
 ### *File Menu*

 **> New TBL File**
 : create a new table based on table definition selected in the submenu